REGINE BERTHET, French Immersion School, California

 HIKE-BIKE – ALLLIANCE FRANCAISE DE SAN DIEGO – 2015 – 2016 – every one Sunday per month

-The group from about from 15 to 20 people composed of some Francophones, Americans or other foreigners who enjoy to practicing our French language.
+The group from about from 15 to 20 people composed of some Francophones, Americans or other foreigners who enjoy practicing French .
 They are learning our French culture in different ways.
 We schedule each different trails adapted for all levels for a day of Hiking or Biking.
 On the trail we are exchanging ideas and stories, talking about our country and meeting new people.
 A picnic allows to sharing our food specialties.
 There are some francophone meals from Caraibes, Europe, Canada but also African or Asiatic as well.
 I am really enjoying this sharing culture.

 Working in an immersion school in the United States has been a real chance for me and my international students to share so much about our culture and mixed cultures as well.
 I could mention so many other positive educational examples.
 I would like to get two more years extension to have the possibility to continue the language and cultural exchanges of the three past years, which flew by so fast.